abtzpro/DnDMe/README.md

 "Multiplayer.py" Allows users the ability to play DnDMe in a multiplayer manner.

+"RandomEncounter.py" script defines two lists - one for events and one for encounter types - and three functions.
+The first function randomly selects an event from the events list, the second function randomly selects an encounter type from the encounter_types list, and the third function generates a random encounter based on the chosen encounter type.
+Finally, the script tests the functions by printing out a random event and encounter.
+You can modify the script to include more events and encounter types, or to generate more complex encounters based on the chosen encounter type.

 DnDMe is Developed by abtzpro, Adam R, and Hello Security